jeltevanbommel/ss-protocol-cs01-cs02/protocol.md

-Protocol CS1/CS2 (v3.6)
+Protocol CS1/CS2 (v3.7)
 ==

-Current version: 3.6
+Current version: 3.7
-**PLEASE NOTE THAT THERE HAS BEEN A CHANGE TO THE CORE PROTOCOL AGAIN AGAIN**

 If anything is changed, the version number will be incremented.
 Please write this version number down, so you know whether your server/client supports everything.
 All changes will be noted within the changelog:

-    CHANGES V3.6:
+    CHANGES V3.7:
+    	Some additional error codes were added for the chat functionality, since some seemed to be missing. (see codes 17 & 18) CHANGES V3.6:
     	made a mistanke at getchatplayers.
 Wrong argument.
     CHANGES V3.5: